 Genetic data analysis

 Students interested in genetic data analysis will carry out applied analysis or methodological research projects related to clinical or epidemiological studies.
-Students will work as members of statistical and computational research groups within the department or across the School of the Health Sciences.
-Students can further customize their training by choosing advanced coursework in Human Genetics, Biostatistics, Biomedical Informatics, Computational and Systems Biology, and Epidemiology.
+Students will work as members of statistical and computational research groups within the department or across the schools of the health sciences.
+Students can further customize their training by choosing advanced coursework in human genetics, biostatistics, biomedical informatics, computational and systems biology, and epidemiology.

 CUSTOMIZE THROUGH CERTIFICATE PROGRAMS

-Master of Science students can shape their training experience through one or more of several public health certificate programs offered in the Graduate School of Public Health.
+Master of science students can shape their training experience through one or more of several public health certificate programs offered at Pitt Public Health.

 - Integrity: Commit to honest and ethical conduct in research and scholarship